Polymorqhism/polycomm/README.md

 - Encryption with libsodium is planned in the near future.

 ---
 Note: polycomm works entirely in the terminal.
 GUI support will never be added.
 Everything breaks if you apply enough pressure, polycomm is not an exception.
-Usage of this implies you understand potential vulnerabilities which may not be known.
+Usage of this implies you understand there may be potential vulnerabilities which may not be known.